harpreetset1/AIND-Assignment1/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: Constraint propagation can be used by looping for all the instances of boxes within a unit whose values are the same.
-Then fixing those cells we update rest of the cells in the unit by replacing the digits that twin value has.
+A: Naked Twins in the grid can be identified where a unit (row/ column/ 3x3 box) has 2 boxes with the same possibility of missing values.
+Either of the 2 values can be applied to either of the boxes.
+We can use the value of these twins as constraint and eliminate these 2 options from other missing values within a unit.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: All we need to do here is add another dimension in the unitlist object.
-This dimension is diagonals of the grid
+This dimension is diagonals of the grid.
+While processing the grid we iterate through each unit type (row/ column/ 3x3 box) to see that a unit shouldnt have ant of the 1-9 values repeating.
+These unit types act as constraints for finding out the values.
+By adding diagonals as another unit type we can add that constraint and while finding out the values we end up getting non repeating values in 9 boxes of diagonal.

 ### Install